 She, along with her sister, Mrs. Mabel Haseltine, in 1924 gave to the town of Merrimack, the library in memory of their parents, Mr. and Mrs. Levi Lowell.
 Bertha (Lowell) Gordon also donated money to build the Merrimack (NH) Fire Station and the Congregational Church parsonage, in memory of her husband Albert Gordon.
 [Editor’s note: The Arthur Gordon Memorial Fire Station was built in Merrimack in 1959].

 Arthur Gilbert Gordon, son of Francis A. & Martha D. (McGaw) Gordon, was. born 27 January 1876 in Merrimack, Hillsborough Co.
 NH, and died 27 July 1958.
 He was an excelsior manufacturer in Merrimack NH.
 He bought out the excelsior business that had been owned by Charles S. Nesmith since 1900.
-[Charles S. Nesmith of Reeds Ferry established this excelsior plant in Merrimack in Feb of 1900, using water power then later steam.
+[Charles S. Nesmith of Reeds Ferry established this excelsior plant in Merrimack in Feb of 1900, using water power, then later steam.
 Poplar wood was used, and 1500 tons of excelsior was made annually in 1909.
 The business was then operated (as early as 1916) by Gordon and Haseltine, with 12 employees, and was situated near the railroad station next to the tracks at the end of Railroad Avenue.
-The building experienced three fires, and burned to the ground in 1946.
+The building experienced three fires and burned to the ground in 1946.

 [Editor’s note: excelsior, sometimes called “wood wool” was a wood product popular in the 19th and early 20th centuries.
-It was utilized as a packing material in shipping fragile products, to stuff upholstered furniture and toys, and in variety of other uses including by taxidermists.
+It was utilized as packing material in shipping fragile products, to stuff upholstered furniture and toys, and in a variety of other uses including taxidermists.
 An article found published in the Aberdeen Daily News (Aberdeen South Dakota) in 1887 mentioned that “wood wool” was “a new French invention, consisting of extremely thin and slender shavings of wood that are comparable to paper cut for packing, is already in extensive use in France.
-It has also been found to be well adapted for the manufacture of mattresses, for the filtration of liquids, stuffing horse collars, etc….Its elasticity causes it to be considered the best material for bedding, after horse, hair, and is, in fact, preferable to any other substance…In workshops wood wool is tending to replace cotton waste for cleaning machines, and it has likewise found an application on the rolling stock of railways for lubricating car axles.
+It has also been found to be well adapted for the manufacture of mattresses, for the filtration of liquids, stuffing horse collars, etc….Its elasticity causes it to be considered the best material for bedding, after horse, hair, and is, in fact, preferable to any other substance…In workshops, wood wool is tending to replace cotton waste for cleaning machines, and it has likewise found an application on the rolling stock of railways for lubricating car axles.
 While it has the same property that cotton caste has of absorbing oil, its cost is many times less than that material.”
 Excelsior still has applications today, albeit different ones. ]

 The stately house at 585 Daniel Webster Highway in Merrimack was built in 1892, originally the executive mansion of the Fessenden & Lowell Co., and later the home of Arthur & Bertha (Lowell) Gordon.
-Two generations later the circa 1930’s building on the property was owned by Mark Haseltine who ran “Levi Lowells” restaurant there (it closed in 1995).
+Two generations later the circa 1930’s building on the property was owned by Mark Haseltine who ran the “Levi Lowells” restaurant there (it closed in 1995).